SolarFlurry/SolarFlurry/README.md

 - 👋 Hi, I’m @SolarFlurry
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding and art
-- 🌱 I’m currently learning to code in C++ and Java
+- 🌱 I’m currently learning to program in C++ and Java
 - 💞️ I’m looking to collaborate on Scratch, Roblox & Discord
 - 📫 My scratch account is @SolarFlurry